Edmund Morgan (historian): Legacy and impact

 After examining his writings, University of North Florida historian wrote David T. Courtwright wrote that:

 They are based on exhaustive research in primary sources; emphasize human agency as against historicist forces; and are written in precise and graceful prose.
 This combination of rigor, empathy, and lucidity is intended for, and has succeeded in capturing, a broad audience.
 Morgan is read by secondary school students, undergraduates, and graduate students, as well as by his specialist peers – some sixty of whom were trained in his seminars.

 Massachusetts Institute of Technology American history professor Pauline Maier wrote:

 As a historian of colonial and revolutionary America, he was one of the giants of his generation, and a writer who could well have commanded a larger nonacademic audience than I suspect he received.
 He characteristically took on big issues and had a knack for conveying complex, sophisticated truths in a way that made them seem, if not simple, at least easily understandable.

 Brooklyn College history professor Benjamin L. Carp describes Morgan as "one of the great historians of early America, with a formidable influence on academic and popular audiences."
 Jill Lepore called Morgan "one of the most influential American historians of the 20th century."
 According to Joseph Ellis, Morgan was "revered" by other members of the profession.

 Historian and author William Hogeland affirms Morgan's success in enshrining a "consensus approach" to U.S. history, where colonists' ideas, rather than their possible economic interests, were worthy of inspection by 20th century historians.
 "He was out to define something essential in the American character and thereby create a new master narrative, and to achieve that end, he concocted a false portrayal of the colonists’ petitions," Hogeland wrote.

-The essayist Ta-Nehisi Coates credits Morgan with greatly influencing his own views about race in American history.